Things you must bring

 Things you must know

-Both partners must attend a marriage notice appointment.
-If you are attending separate appointments you will need to know your partner’s date of birth, address and occupation.
+Both partners must attend a marriage or civil partnership notice appointment.
+If you are attending separate appointments you'll need to know your partner’s date of birth, address and occupation.

 How to find us

-Nearest parking is Carnival Multi-Storey Car Park – RG40 2AF.
+Nearest parking is at the Carnival Multi-Storey Car Park – RG40 2AF.
 Please allow at least 10 minutes to walk from there to the Register Office.

 If you need to change your appointment date